Table of Contents:

-It’s a question that every worker with a serious injury has considered: “What happens with my workers’ comp if I quit my job?”
-If you are injured on the job and are getting workers’ compensation benefits, it doesn’t necessarily mean you are locked into your employment.
-Many things can happen that mean you want to move away from your job.
+It’s a question that every worker with a serious injury in Pennsylvania has considered — “What happens with my workers’ comp if I quit my job?”
+If you are injured on the job in Pennsylvania and are getting workers’ compensation benefits, it doesn’t necessarily mean you are locked into your employment.
+Many things can happen that may make you want to move away from your job.

 Employment Status and Your Workers’ Compensation Claim

-The good news is that workers’ compensation claims are based on your status of employment when the injury occurred.
-In theory, quitting your job shouldn’t automatically disqualify you from benefits.
+The good news is that in Pennsylvania, workers’ compensation claims are based on your status of employment when the injury occurred.
+Quitting your job shouldn’t automatically disqualify you from workers’ compensation benefits.
 If you were employed at the time of the work-related injury and you qualify for workers’ compensation, you should be eligible for benefits.
-Your employer is required by law to pay for workers’ compensation insurance for you as long as you are employed.
+Your Pennsylvania employer is required by law to pay for workers’ compensation insurance for you as long as you are employed.

 However, quitting your job can complicate matters.